Monday, July 28, 2014

 Teri rooh mein jism dubone de

 He wants to sleep in the lap of death.
 He wants to immerse his body in her soul.
 He has finally reached the seventh stage of love — maut.
-Also, worth observing is that now, he is wearing pristine white, like her, as compared to the black that he wore in the beginning.
+Also, it is worth observing that he is now wearing pristine white, like her, compared to the black he wore initially.
 He has crossed that pond of water (as was depicted earlier) and transcended the barriers to reach her.
-He has undertaken all the steps of his journey and all that he wishes for now is death in her arms so that he can be in peace.
-Perhaps, both of them have attained some salvation, and have reached some cosmic redemption, and that is why a white heavenly aura around them starts shining.
+He has undertaken all the steps of his journey, and all that he wishes for now is death in her arms so that he can be in peace.
+Perhaps both of them have attained some salvation and some cosmic redemption, which is why a white heavenly aura around them starts shining.
 He has finally attained his death, and his spiritual voyage encompassing the stages of love has reached its destination — his lover.

 Maut